hansi-c/growth/README.md

 You can try out the current version here: https://yongu.itch.io/l-systems?secret=TTrvfLagm8k8kMKYoiKrySGLo

-Since we don't have an automatic deployment process (yet), the playable version might be behind a few commits.
+Since we don't have an automated deployment process (yet), the playable version might be behind a few commits.

 ### Existing features